Smart & Aggressive

-What Is the Difference Between Expungement and Setting a Conviction Aside?
+What Is the Difference Between Expungement, Record Sealing, and Setting a Conviction Aside?

-With record expungement, the courts seal or erase the record, making it as though it never existed.
-To most people and agencies, including employers, an expunged record is invisible.
-Only law enforcement agencies and the courts can access a record that has been expunged.
-A conviction, arrest or criminal charge that has been set aside, on the other hand, will still exist and be visible for parties that are authorized to view the record.
-However, it shows that the courts dismissed the conviction or vacated the judgment.
+A conviction, arrest or criminal charge that has been set aside will still exist and be visible for parties that are authorized to view the record.
+It shows, however, that the court dismissed the conviction or vacated the judgment.

 Who Can Have a Conviction Set Aside in Arizona?